anki-code/localsql/README.md

 LocalSQL is for querying local files using SQL.

+The `lsql` command without arguments finds csv, xlsx, json files in the current directory and loads them in memory to querying using SQL.

 ## Install
 ```bash